fynnjsn/fynnjsn/README.md

 - 👀 I’m interested in Soccer and Basketball
 - 🌱 I’m currently learning IT Systemadministration and in my Freetime Coding
 - 📫 How to reach me?
 Add me on Discord: fynn.jsn
+- 🚗 **If you want to play Mario Kart, please reach me out in Discord!**

 <!---